Bangladesh University of Engineering and Technology: Postgraduate

 In master's and PhD programs, around 1,000 graduate students are accepted on an annual basis.
 For admission to these programs, candidates are required to appear in interviews and/or written tests.

 Postgraduate degrees offered by departments and institutes are MSc (Master of Science), MSc Engg.
 (Master of Science in Engineering), M. Engg (Master of Engineering), MURP (Master of Urban and Regional Planning), MArch (Master of Architecture), M.Phil.
 (Master of Philosophy) and PhD (Doctor of Philosophy).
 Postgraduate diplomas (PG.
 Dip.) are also offered in IT and Water resources development.

 Research programs

 For consultation and research the expertise at the university, its teachers and the laboratory facilities are available to other organizations of the country.
 A separate institution – Bureau of Research, Testing and Consultation (BRTC) has been formed to oversee these activities.

 The university undertakes research programs sponsored by outside organizations like United Nations Organizations, Commonwealth Foundation, European Union, University Grants Commission (Bangladesh), World Bank, Asian Development Bank, DfID, JICA etc.

-In the wake of the COVID-19 pandemic, BUET developed OxyJet, a cost-effective CPAP ventilator, which was approved by the Directorate General of Drug Administration (DGDA) in July 2021.